 Having practiced both Eastern and Christian meditation I think it is best to begin a discussion of Christian meditation by describing what it is not.
 Earlier today I Tweeted, ‘Eastern meditation strives 4 nonexistence; Christian meditation fills us up with God.’
 I think this is the most concise way to describe the difference.
 As I practice traditional meditation, I work to empty my mind to enter a calm state which comes from detachment.
 This emptying can be very pleasant and relaxing, but unless you backfill this spiritual space with something or someone of importance, I fear the long term consequences may be a state of spiritual numbness.
 This spiritual numbness we might argue is the precursor to Nirvana which is essentially nonexistence.

 In contrast, with Christian meditation we are allowing our mind to become filled with God.
 Instead of emptiness, we want fullness.
-Instead of detachment, we want empowerment.
+Rather than detachment, we want empowerment.
 Instead of numbness, we want transcendence.
 The difference is hard to explain without experiencing it.
 Calmness and relaxation still come about but with a deeper sense of hope, power, connection, and victory.

 This is why I think Christian meditation is so important to prayer.
 I’m not sure if it precedes, follows, or runs parallel to Concept of God, but it is a step which is important in grasping the relational (present and eternal) aspects of prayer.